CATALOGUE RAISONNÉ

 To reach the location where the painter was positioned, hike south from Nauplia (pronounced Nafplio in modern Greek) to Arvanitia Beach, then continue southeast along the footpath towards Karathona Beach.

-Note: The original now shows some vertical streaks in the horizontally layered water surface, which have been minimized in the image with the least possible intervention in the data.
+Note: The original today shows some vertical streaks in the horizontally layered water surface, which have been minimized in the reproduction with the smallest possible intervention in the image data.
 These vertical structures are not part of the artist's original design but occurred later.
-The compressed folder available for download also includes the unretouched version.
+The zipped folder for download also contains the unretouched version.

 We assure that no digital restoration has been performed without such a note.